 UI Elements Description Click to navigate back to the originating module in Configuration Manager.
-Click to navigate to the Review/Authorize module in the context of the selected CI.
-Note: This functionality is available only for composite CIs.

-UI Elements Description The state of the s Click to navigate to the Explore Views module in the context of the selected CI.
-Note: This functionality is available only for composite CIs.
+UI Elements Description Click to navigate to the Review/Authorize module in the context of the selected CI.
+7.2 Note: This functionality is available only for composite CIs.
+Click to navigate to the Explore Views module in the context of the selected CI.
+714 Note: This functionality is available only for composite CIs.

 Note: If you select a CI in the UCMDB Browser that does not appear in any view and you attempt to navigate the Review/Authorize Changes or Explore Views modules, you will be asked if you want to create a view for the selected CI.
 If you choose to do so, you will be redirected to the selected module when the wizard is completed.
-For details, see "Inventory View Wizard" on page 54.
+For details, see "Inventory View Wizard" on page 57.